mozilla/fxa/packages/fxa-auth-server/docs/api.md

 - `access_type`: Optional.
 If provided, should be `online` or `offline`. `offline` will result in a refresh_token being provided, so that the access_token can be refreshed after it expires.
 - `action`: Optional.
 If provided, should be `email`, `signup`, `signin`, or `force_auth`.
 Send to improve the user experience.
   - If unspecified then Firefox Accounts will try choose intelligently between `signin` and `signup` based on the user's browser state.
   - `email` triggers the email-first flow, which uses the email address to determine whether to display signup or signin.
+This is becoming the **preferred** action and is slowly replacing `signin` and `signup`.
-  - `signin` triggers the signin flow.
+  - `signin` triggers the signin flow. (will become depricated and replaced by `email`)
-  - `signup` triggers the signup flow.
+  - `signup` triggers the signup flow. (will become depricated and replaced by `email`)
   - `force_auth` requires the user to sign in using the address specified in `email`.
 - `email`: Optional if `action` is `email`, `signup` or `signin`.
 Required if `action` is `force_auth`.